Similarity surfaces, connections, and the measurable Riemann mapping theorem: Proofs

 Let $\zeta$ be the Christoffel symbol associated to $([f],\res)$ and $\zeta^1$ the one associated to $([f^1],\res^1)$.
 The image by $\prB^1$ of an edge of $\cal S^1$ is a saddle connection of $\zeta^1$.
 Let us recall our notation:

 Let $Q^1_j=\prB^1\circ\prA^1(P^1_j)$.
 This forms a cellular decomposition of $\hat\C$.
-By \Cref{prop:fseg,prop:fseg2}, we can follow continuously (analytically) all the saddle connection mentioned earlier as a function of $([f],\res)\in W$ provided $W$ is small enough.
+The two endpoints of each of these saddle connection must be distinct, since no polygon has only one vertex and all have at most one infinite vertex.
+By \Cref{prop:fseg,prop:fseg2}, we can follow continuously (analytically) each of the saddle connections mentioned earlier as a function of $([f],\res)\in W$ provided $W$ is small enough.
+The initial saddle connections are injective and thus the followed one remain injective if $W$ is small enough, by the end of \Cref{prop:fseg,prop:fseg2}.

 Since the saddle connections are disjoint in the case of $[\cal P^1]$, except at the vertices, a continuity argument proves they are still disjoint away from any neighbourhood of the vertices provided $W$ is small enough.
 Saddle connections tend to finite vertices along a straight line to the vertex in the similarity charts whose images are sectors based on the vertex and whose sides are glued by a similarity.
 Hence distinct saddle connections remain disjoint near the finite vertices too.
 The same is true near infinite vertices because the direction at which the different connections converge to infinity make a non-zero angle with respect to each other, because of the restriction we put on the unbounded polygons.
-It follows that the saddle connections remain disjoint in their interiors.
-They hence define a cellular decomposition of $\hat\C$, with cells $Q_j$ corresponding to deformations of the cells $Q^1_j$.
-More precisely let $\Sk^1\subset\hat\C$ denote 1-skeleton of this cell decomposition for $(Q_j)$ and $\Sk$ the same for $(Q^1_j)$.
-Matching the saddle connections as parametrized curve defines a homeomorphism $h : E^1\to E$ that is $\eps$-close to the identity provided $W$ is small enough.
-It extends to a homeomorphism $h$ of the sphere that is $\eta$-close to the identity, with $\eta\tend 0$ as $\eps\to 0$: this claim follows from a general theorem of topology.\footnote{For instance apply on the image of each polygon the isotopy extension theorem of a circle imbedding in the plane, see for instance Corollary~1.4 of \cite{EK}.} We then let $Q_j=Q_j^1$ and
+It follows that the saddle connections remain disjoint, except at their ends.

+The followed connections hence define a cellular decomposition of $\hat\C$, with cells $Q_j$ corresponding to deformations of the cells $Q^1_j$.
+More precisely let $\Sk\subset\hat\C$ denote 1-skeleton of this cell decomposition for $(Q_j)$ and $\Sk^1$ the same for $(Q^1_j)$.
+Matching the saddle connections as parametrized curves defines a homeomorphism $h : \Sk^1\to \Sk$ that is $\eps$-close to the identity provided $W$ is small enough.
+It extends to a homeomorphism $h$ of the sphere that is $\eta$-close to the identity, with $\eta\tend 0$ as $\eps\to 0$: this claim follows from a general theorem of topology.\footnote{For instance apply on the image of each polygon the isotopy extension theorem of a circle imbedding in the plane, see for instance Corollary~1.4 of \cite{EK}.} We then let